MIUNPsychology/PUPIL/docs/BUILD.md

 # Building PUPIL

+You will most likely want to install the same tools as are listed in the [INSTALL.md](INSTALL.md) file.
+So take a look in that first.

 To build PUPIL you need to download the dependencies and use "ant" to compile the various components.